timsong-cpp/papers/3613_horses/horses.md

 On the basis of a paper whose exploration of the consequences of its proposed changes is so inadequate that calling it unbaked would be an insult to the ready-to-bake products available in supermarkets everywhere.

-It is, of course, the chair's prerogative to choose what paper is discussed.
-But I will certainly take that into account in deciding which room
-I would rather spend my time in.
+It is, of course, the chair's prerogative to choose which paper is discussed.
+And perhaps a re-re-exploration will miraculously find a unicorn where the horse was.
+If so, I would be pleasantly surprised.
+Until the unicorn materializes, however, I plan to spend my time in subgroups where it can be put to more valuable use.

 [^9]: Including more than ten reflector threads since 2022, all started by the same individual.